 I also found that adding the degreaser solution to a spray bottle made it easier to get into hard-to-reach areas.
 The bucket is okay for the base cabinets but not so good for the uppers.
 Use a weaker solution for the areas of cabinets that have less traffic.
 They won’t be as dirty, but I promise there is dirt that you can’t see.
 So, please don’t assume they are clean because they look clean.

-I have read that mineral spirits and Dawn dish soap are effective too but I haven’t tried either of them.
+I have read that mineral spirits and Dawn dish soap are also effective, but I haven’t tried either.
 When I find something that works, I stick with it.

 Effective Cleaning – Important Step